 Martha Washington, the daughter of their family cook, was her friend while she was young.
 They developed a sort of sign language so they could talk to each other.
 Helen was bright, but unfortunately, she was also an unruly, spoiled child who disrupted family life with her temper tantrums.

 Anne had an infection of the eyes called trachoma when she was 7.
-She was legally blind until she had an operation at age 15 which restored some of her sight.
+She was legally blind until she had an operation at age 15 that restored some of her sight.
 Anne learned the manual alphabet at the Perkins School.
-Words were signed into the palm of the hand where a deafblind person could feel the movement of the fingers.
+Words were signed into the palm of the hand where a deaf-blind person could feel the movement of the fingers.
 This skill was critical for her success in working with Helen.
-Anne was loving, patient and determined.
-First she taught Helen to behave, then how to spell things with her hands, and to speak.
+Anne was loving, patient, and determined.
+First she taught Helen to behave, then how to spell things with her hands, and then to speak.
 Helen learned speech by feeling the throats and mouths of others as they spoke.

 Anne was able to teach Helen to understand finger spelling after she had Helen feel water coming from a pump.
 Helen described it like this:

 “I stood still, my whole attention fixed upon the motions of her fingers.
 Suddenly I felt a misty consciousness as of something forgotten—a thrill of returning thought; and somehow the mystery of language was revealed to me.
 I knew then that “w-a-t-e-r” meant the wonderful cool something that was flowing over my hand.
 That living word awakened my soul, gave it light, hope, joy, set it free!”

 Helen demanded to know the names of other things.
 That first day she learned 30 words.
 After six months, she knew 625.
 By age 10, she knew the manual alphabet, Braille (an alphabet of raised dots that people can feel), and how to use the typewriter.